 Jane's Fellowship Program is named for Jane T. Russell, who was a community leader and businesswoman from Tacoma.
 Her life's mission was to improve Pierce County by investing in its people -- especially grassroots leaders.
 Jane's Fellowship supports those who demonstrate exceptional creativity, courage and commitment to the diverse needs of Tacoma and Pierce County.

 ApplicationsThe application period for the Jane's Fellowship Program (Class 7) is now closed.
-Please check this webpage for information about the next class application window (Class 8), which will begin in early 2018.
+Please check this webpage for information about the next class application window (Class 8), which will begin mid-2018.
 Thank you for your interest in the Jane's Fellowship Program.

 Racial Equity and Leadership